wagov/azure-utils/guides/azure-custom-templates.md

 The Azure portal can be used to perform some basic template deployment.

-> [!IMPORTANT]
-> This is a generic deployment guide.
+> **_NOTE:_**  This is a generic deployment guide.
 Some deploments may require a different deployment.
 Follow the guides associated to that deployment if required.

 1. From the Azure portal menu, in the search box, type **deploy**, and then select **Deploy a custom template**.